 - First, we need to use the basic accounting equation to prepare a balance sheet stating that assets are equal to the sum of liabilities and shareholder’s equity.

 - We need to choose the date of preparation of the balance sheet because the balance sheet is a statement of a company’s financial position on a specific date.
 Usually, it’s quarterly at the end of a financial year.

-- We need to decide on the balance sheet’s headers, where the balance sheet’s title is written on top, followed by the company name underneath and the date.
+- We need to decide on the headers of the balance sheet, where we write the balance sheet’s title on top, followed by the company name underneath and the date.

-- We first need to prepare the asset section, where we need to list down all the assets available with the company, starting with current assets, which are assets that can be converted into cash within a year.
+- We first need to prepare the asset section, where we need to list all the assets available with the company, starting with current assets, which can be converted into cash within a year.